risan/bagja.net/_blog/bundling-your-javascript-library-with-rollup.md

 }
 ```

 We set the `modules` to `false` to prevent Babel from transforming any ES modules.
 Rollup already handles this for us.
+We also set the `useBuiltIns` to `usage` to import polyfills for the features that we only use.

 We also set the minimum Node version to `4`.
 If we don't set the `targets` option, it will work exactly the same as using `@babel/preset-es2015`, `@babel/preset-es2016`, and `@babel/preset-es2017` together.